 You will find some great restaurants in Paso Robles.
-Our top finds include:
+My top finds include:

 El Cortile: A good Italian fine-dining restaurant a block from the main square.
 I enjoyed a very good salmon entree.
 608 12th St.